 A second museum examines the life of Jean Jaures, born here in 1859.
 Jaures was an important French politician best known as a pacifist who was opposed to the First World War.

 From the town centre you can take a ride on a traditional boat that travels a couple of kilometres along the river to an extensive park area called Gourjade Park, ideal for a picnic or a stroll in a peaceful setting.

 Outside the town centre Castres is a very sprawling town and we were a bit suprised to find our 'edge of town' hotel was about seven kilometres away in a large industrial development.
 Yes we should have read the details more carefully - and I suggest that if you are visiting you should check the position of your hotel carefully before booking!

 After seeing Castres, head a little way east towards the granite plateau region around Le Sidobre where woodlands and rivers, interspersed with streams of large boulders and other rocks that are precariously balanced create a magical world and plenty of amusement for the children as they argue about what animals the rock shapes resemble.

-Map of Castres and places to visit
+Map of Castres and places nearby

 Visit near Castres with France This Way reviews

 ... or see ALL recommended places to visit in Tarn